beharavenkatasatyaprasad/covid-tracker-Webapp/README.md

 This app is to integrate myself with the [Covid API](https://corona.lmao.ninja/docs/) to pull country data and display it.

-I have used any JavaScript on the front-end to develop this particular Webapp.
+I have used HTML,CSS & JavaScript on the front-end to develop this particular Webapp.

 Users are able to: